 Many of us are type A personalities which makes us really great at being physicians.
 The flip side of this intense focus can lead them to analyze, overanalyze, and then reanalyze again just for good measure.
 Too much of anything can lead to imbalance, in this case, analysis paralysis, self doubt, feelings of imposter syndrome, neuroses.

-If possible, channel your inner Queen Elsa and just let it go.
+If possible, channel your inner Queen Elsa and just let go of trying to be perfect.

 6. Not asking for help as much as we should